 Working for yourself to make money writing content is the best thing in the world.
 What does it mean?
 It means you should

 - Learn a bit of SEO (life-changing for you as a content writer)

 - Create a niche-focused website or a blog (not a rocket-science)

-- Monetize your blog with ads network or affiliate program
+- Monetize your blog with an ads network or affiliate program

 - Or you can also sell your info-products or services